andrew-lowell/HMT/README.md

 * f@pan: An optional attribute for more flexible panning workflows

 Point attributes which are optional for output but needed in some HMT workflows:
+* i@base_note: The key or modal starting point, for instance "The key of Ab Minor."
+Represented in MIDI note values (0-127)
 * i@note_octave: The octave on the common MIDI keyboard when dealing with mode progressions
 * i@mode: The mode index from 0-7
 * i@mode_progression: The modal progression of the notes contained within an octave in values from 0-7.
 0 being the root note.
 When numbers go beyond this value they will progress into the next or previous octave
 * i@minor_type: The minor style of the Aolean mode common in western minor scales.
 0-2 represent Natural, Harmonic, and Melodic types.

+### Developers:
 HMT (Houdini Music Toolset) is developed and maintained by Andrew Lowell.

 ### Notice: